- Education and Science

 How does The Weather Channel Name Winter Storms?

-The 2013-2014 Winter season is the second year the Weather Channel has named winter storms.
+Starting in the winter season of 2012-2013 the Weather Channel names winter storms.
 TWC started naming Winter storms because "a storm with a name is easier to follow, which will mean fewer surprises and more preparation" explains Tom Niziol, a 30 year Weather expert and senior correspondent for The Weather Channel.

 Since winter storms exist on relatively the same time scale as tropical systems, it's inevitable that winter storms be named.
 "Naming winter storms raises awareness" he explains.
 I agree with him.
 I live in New Hampshire, and it seems like all foul weather ends up in New England, eventually, and winter storm names help me keep track of which storm is which.